Diseases

 Cystic Fibrosis (CF)

-CF is caused by a malfunction of cellular salt processing leading to mucus build-up in the airways and pancreas.
-This causes chronic airway infection, stunted growth, and serious illness if it remains untreated.
-Milder variants are also known, which are sometimes not diagnosed until adulthood.
+CF involves a cellular salt-exchange malfunction, leading to excessively viscous secretions in the airways and pancreas.
+This causes chronic airway inflammation, stunted growth and serious illness if it remains untreated.
+Mild variants are also known, which are sometimes not diagnosed until adulthood.
+With intensive inhalation, chest physiotherapy, and an appropriate diet involving the supplementation of digestive enzymes and fat-soluble vitamins, unnecessary hospitalisation can be avoided and better development is possible.
+CF is the most common congenital metabolic disease and it affects around one in 3000 newborns.

-GA1 can be well managed with a special diet and by taking l-carnitine supplements.
-To prevent metabolic crises, minor infections during the first years of life should be always be treated as an emergency.
+GA1 can be managed well with a special diet and by taking l-carnitine supplements.
+To prevent metabolic crises, even minor infections should be treated as emergencies during the first years of life, meaning inpatient emergency treatment as a precautionary measure.

-In Severe Combined Immunodeficiency (SCID) and severe T-cell lymphopenia, there is a disorder in the formation of T-cells.
+Cases of severe combined immunodeficiency (SCID) and severe T-cell lymphopenia involve a disturbance in the formation of Tcells.
 As a result, life-threatening infections and a pronounced growth disorder can quickly develop.
 If left untreated, SCID and severe T-cell lymphopenia can lead to death.
-There are also mild forms known that are less severely affected.
-With a stem cell transplant SCID and severe T-cell lymphopenia can be cured.
-Patients discovered in neonatal screening have a good prognosis.
+There are also mild forms known, which affect patients less significantly.
+With a stem cell transplant, SCID and severe Tcell lymphopenia can be cured.
+Patients who are diagnosed during newborn screening have a good prognosis.